-Despite being a manga inspired/influenced/style artist, I’d imagine a large percentage of people I know don’t really know what manga is, let alone understanding the differences between it an anime.
-I don’t think the answer is a simple ‘one term fits all scenarios’ sentence, but I thought I’d try my best at summing it up with a little help from Wikipedia.
+I’ve worked as a manga inspired/influenced/style artist for years.
+Although a large percentage of people I meet don’t really know what manga is!
+Let alone understanding the differences between it an anime.
+Older relatives, or those completely removed from popular culture often need educating.
+For most people who are unfamiliar, I’ll usually just say I draw “Japanese style comics and cartoons”.
+However, I don’t think the answer to “What is manga?” or “What is anime?” is a simple ‘one description fits all scenarios’ sentence.
+With a little help from Wikipedia I thought I’d try my best at summing it up these definitions.

 What is the difference between Anime and Manga?